 The three plans provide a monthly retirement allowance equal to the benefit multiplier percentage (1.25% or 2.00%) multiplied by the average final compensation (AFC) multiplied by years of credited service.
+The benefit multiplier decreased by 0.25% for the new hybrid and contributory plan members hired after June 30, 2012.
 The AFC is the average salary earned during the five highest paid years of service, including the payment of salary in lieu of vacation, or three highest paid years of service, excluding the payment of salary in lieu of vacation, if the employee became a member prior to January 1, 1971.
 The AFC for members hired on or after this date is based on the three highest paid years of service, excluding the payment of salary in lieu of vacation.
+For new members hired after June 30, 2012, the AFC is based on the five highest paid years of service, excluding the payment of salary in lieu of vacation.

 For postretirement increases, every retiree's original retirement allowance is increased by 2.5% on each July 1 following the calendar year of retirement.
 This cumulative benefit is not compounded and increases each year by 2.5% of the original retirement allowance without a ceiling (2.5% of the original retirement allowance the first year, 5.0% the second year, 7.5% the third year, etc.).
+For new members hired after June 30, 2012, the post-retirement annuity increase was decreased to 1.5% per year.